dd9jn/rfc4880bis/crypto-refresh.md

 An implementation MAY try to determine the type of an image by examination of the image data if it is unable to handle a particular version of the image header or if a specified encoding format value is not recognized.

-## Sym.
-Encrypted Integrity Protected Data Packet (Tag 18) {#seipd}
+## Symmetrically Encrypted Integrity Protected Data Packet (Tag 18) {#seipd}

-This packet contains integrity protected and encrypted data.
+This packet (the "SEIPD" packet) contains integrity protected and encrypted data.
 When it has been decrypted, it will contain other packets forming an OpenPGP Message (see {{openpgp-messages}}).

 The first octet of this packet is always used to indicate the version number, but different versions contain differently-structured ciphertext.